 Just overriding the app name would be fine for now, but I do see myself potentially adding some CSS or something similar in the future, so having the option to expand in the future would definitely be fine.

 I didn't think about limits in argument/environment variable size, I'm not too knowledgeable on those limits if I'm being honest.
-If it would be better to have it point at a file that'd be fine by me - I plan on embedding my template into my application, but I can probably just write it out to some file in
+If it would be better to have it point at a file that'd be fine by me - I plan on embedding my template into my application, but I can probably just write it out to some file in /tmp at runtime.

 If you'd be able to get it done I'd be fine with that, I can work on it if you're busy with other stuff though.
 Just with me not working much with Go I think it'd probably take me a while to figure out what I'm doing, but I'm fine with that if it'd work better.